kubernetes/kops/docs/aws.md

 To create a IAM user for kops do the following:

-* Navigate to the IAM home page after logging onto the console
+- Navigate to the IAM home page after logging onto the console
-* Click the Groups link on the left tab and then click Create New Group
+- Click the Groups link on the left tab and then click Create New Group
-* Set Group Name: to kops and then click Next Step
+- Set Group Name: to kops and then click Next Step
-* Attach the following policies and then click Next Step:
+- Attach the following policies and then click Next Step:
-..AmazonEC2FullAccess
+ - AmazonEC2FullAccess
-..AmazonRoute53FullAccess
+ - AmazonRoute53FullAccess
-..AmazonS3FullAccess
+ - AmazonS3FullAccess
-..IAMFullAccess
+ - IAMFullAccess
-..AmazonVPCFullAccess
+ - AmazonVPCFullAccess
 * Click Create Group
 * Click the Users link on the left tab and then click Add user
 * Set User name to kops